Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Sin requires a payment we can't afford.
 A covenant with God is a life and death matter.

 For the wages of sin is death but the gift of God is eternal life in Christ Jesus our Lord.

 — Romans 6:23

-Through the humility of admitting one's spiritual condition of sinfulness apart from God and taking by faith, what Christ has done by giving up His own life in exchange for ours is the first step to a new eternal life of relationship with God.
+Through the humility of admitting one's spiritual condition of sinfulness apart from God and taking by faith, what Christ has done on our behalf by giving up His own life in exchange for ours is the first step to a new eternal life of relationship with God.

 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.

 The Gospel narratives for salvation always extend the invitation as such.

 “Repent, for the kingdom of heaven is at hand!”

 In other words, turn from your sins and turn to God.

 . . .
 Believe on the Lord Jesus Christ, and you will be saved . . .